uiceds/cee-492-project-2025-gasc/cee492_report.typ

     ],

   abstract: [
    Bridge scour (the unwanted removal of sediment at bridge foundations) is the leading cause of bridge failures and closures in the United States.
 With increasing availability and processing power of stream and weather data, it is possible for engineers to make efforts to analyze, predict and prescribe patterns to anticipate problems, react quickly to large weather events, and design mitigations to preserve and protect these large public assets.
-In this study, the project team applies the principles of data science and the Julia programming language in investigating stream bed profile data supplied by the USGS for select bridges in the state of Montana.
+In this study, the project team applies the principles of data science and the Julia programming language in investigating streambed profile data supplied by the USGS for select bridges in the state of Montana.
 It is later discussed that the scope of the project experienced changes throughout the study.
 This change mostly occurred during the Exploratory Data Analysis.
 However, the intent of this study has remained the same; to gain insights into scour behavior using data science.#v(0.5em)],

 authors: (
     (